 Where possible, we prefer to build with earth.
 Our preferred choice is Stabilised Soil Bricks (SSB), which can be made on site by compacting earth mixed with a small amount of cement or lime and then compacted by a hand-powered press or a machine.
 Community involvement is key part of this process.
 Local people help to prepare the earth, process the blocks and stack them to dry.
 SSBs are then cured in the sun and this eliminates the need for wood to fuel the fire, and as a result helps to curb deforestation.
 Whilst SSBs are stronger than fired bricks, they can be more expensive.

 Interlocking SSBs were originally used for our projects and worked well, but did not give our trainees enough practical experience of bricklaying.
 As a result we moved to using plain SSBs.
 These are laid using mortar as in conventional bricklaying and have a pleasing, uniformed finish which means that walls can be left unplastered.

 We have also experimented with rammed earth construction at Shipungu and Katuba Schools.
 This involves compacting layers of earth within a rigid formwork, which is moved upwards as the layers accumulate.
 The result is very appealing but although construction is cheap, the building requires high maintenance.

-We construct Ventilated Improved Pit latrines which have ventilation pipes at the back and a more substantial superstructure.
+We construct Ventilated Improved Pit latrines.
+These have a more substantial superstructure and have ventilation pipes at the back.
 Improved air circulation helps to both reduce smells and prevent the spread of diseases caused by flies, mosquitoes and other insects which are attracted to the pits.
 The latrines can be emptied and reused.